hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 #### <A NAME="motion"></A>Motion detection feature options.

-These option(s) apply to: Protect cameras, Protect lights, and Protect sensors
+These option(s) apply to: Protect cameras, Protect lights, and Protect sensors.

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | `Motion.Duration<I>.Value</I>`                   | Duration, in seconds, of a single motion event, before allowing a new one. **(default: 10)**.
 | `Motion.OccupancySensor`                         | Add an occupancy sensor accessory using motion sensor activity to determine occupancy.
 By default, any motion will trigger occupancy.
 If the smart motion detection feature option is enabled, it will be used instead. **(default: disabled)**. <BR>*Supported on Protect devices that have a motion sensor.*
 | `Motion.OccupancySensor.Duration<I>.Value</I>`   | Duration, in seconds, to wait without receiving a motion event to determine when occupancy is no longer detected. **(default: 300)**.
+| `Motion.OccupancySensor.Animal`                  | When using both the occupancy sensor and smart motion detection feature options, use UniFi Protect's animal detection to trigger occupancy. **(default: disabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*
 | `Motion.OccupancySensor.Person`                  | When using both the occupancy sensor and smart motion detection feature options, use UniFi Protect's person detection to trigger occupancy. **(default: enabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*
 | `Motion.OccupancySensor.Vehicle`                 | When using both the occupancy sensor and smart motion detection feature options, use UniFi Protect's vehicle detection to trigger occupancy. **(default: disabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*
 | `Motion.SmartDetect`                             | Use UniFi Protect smart motion detection for HomeKit motion events when on a supported device. **(default: disabled)**. <BR>*Supported on Protect devices that support smart motion detection (e.g. G4-series cameras and better).*